Guide for authors

 How to submit a paper

 Authors wishing to submit their papers for publication in TMNA are requested to use the online system available at this site.
 After creating a personal account (by use of the "New account" button) or signing in an already existing account (by use of the "Sign in" button), authors will be guided through the submission procedure.
 Please remember to set your role as "Author" (at the right part of the screen).
+During the submission authors accept terms and conditions of the Publishing Agreement.
 All further correspondence, including the editors' notifications, request for revision or source files will take place via e-mail and the system.

 Manuscripts, written in English, French, or German, and assumed to be in a final form, are accepted with the understanding that the same work has not been submitted elsewhere.